-Although there are features of cultural heritage interest within 300m of the scheme extent, construction of the A82/A83 road corridors are likely to have removed any archaeological remains that may have been present.
+Although there are features of cultural heritage interest within the works footprint as well as within 300m of the scheme extent, construction works of the A82 road corridors are likely to have removed any archaeological remains that may have been present.
+Furthermore, there are no significant earthworks or excavations associated with the scheme (excavations are approximately 610mm depth in verge and 750mm depth in carriageway and footway).
 Therefore, the potential for the presence of unknown archaeological remains in the study area has been assessed to be low.
-Moreover, all works are restricted to the A82/A83 trunk road (including verges), and therefore the works do not include any alterations that would affect the historic and architectural character of these features, and will not result in any change physical change to nearby listed buildings.
-Some minor works will likely take place directly adjacent to listed buildings; however, the works are required to ensure the safety of public users.
+Moreover, all works are restricted to the A82 trunk road (including verges), and therefore the works do not include any alterations that would affect the historic and architectural character of these features, and will not result in any physical change to nearby features of cultural heritage interest.
+Some works will likely take place within the Inverness (Riverside) Conservation Area, with the potential impacts of the works including damage to existing features where works are not appropriately managed.
+Works will also take place in close proximity to listed buildings, however the Highland Council have confirmed they do not have any concerns with proposed works via email correspondence on 8th June 2023.
 The following good practice measures will be in place to reduce the risk of impacts to undiscovered features of cultural heritage interest: